Jesus said, "Come after me and I will make you fishers of men.’" Mark 1:17

 Who calls us to cooperate in the divine plan of salvation.
 Amen.

 Simple Steps to Support Seminarians

-Pray: Pray for our seminarians.
-Use the tear out insert from the bulletin insert distributed the weekend of January 13-14 to pray for each of our seminarians and for diocesan vocations.
+Pray: Pray for our seminarians by name.
 Say the prayer as a family, a group, or on your own.

-Encourage: Encourage those you know who might be called to priesthood or consecrated life to consider such a vocation (see liveinblackandwhite.com for more information).
+Encourage: Encourage those you know who might be called to priesthood or consecrated life to consider such a vocation, and to contact the Vocations Team for more information.

 #ThinkingPriesthood?
 We Are!

 Are you or someone you know discerning a vocation to the priesthood?
 Fr.
-Matthew Mason, recently appointed by Bishop Libasci to serve as full-time vocation director, is available to offer advice and support to those interested in becoming a priest.
-Fr.
-Mason is joined by Fr.
-Von DeRosia and Fr.
-Marcos Gonzalez-Torres as assistant vocation directors who also serve to accompany those in the process of discernment.
+Matthew Mason, Director of Vocations, along with Fr.
+Volney DeRosia and Fr.
+Charles Pawlowski, our Assistant Directors, are available to offer advice and support to men interested in becoming a priest, and to accompany those in the process of discernment.

 Check out www.liveinblackandwhite.com for more information on vocations to the priesthood and religious life as well as upcoming events.
 You can contact Fr.
 Mason directly by emailing email@example.com, or calling him at 603-663-0196.
 We look forward to hearing form you!

 The Diocese of Manchester is blessed to have eleven men currently on their own journeys of holiness and discernment towards the priesthood.
 Though they share a common desire to serve the Lord and his Church, they come from different backgrounds and areas of our state—and even from different countries!

 You can get to know our future priests by visiting www.catholicnh.org/stories and viewing our series of video interviews with our seminarians.